0x1eef/xchan.rb/README.md

 **1.**

-This example introduces you to the `xchan` method, it is implemented as `Object#xchan` and returns an instance of `XChan::UNIXSocket`.
+The `xchan` method is implemented as `Object#xchan` and returns an instance of `XChan::UNIXSocket`.

-The first (optional) argument to `xchan` is an object who can dump an object to text and from that text create the same object once again in memory. xchan.rb defaults to `Marshal` without an argument.
-JSON, YAML, and pretty much any serializer that implements `#dump` and `#load` could also be used.
+The first (optional) argument to `xchan` is an object who can dump an object to text and from that text create the same object once again in memory. xchan.rb defaults to Marshal without an argument.
+JSON, YAML, and any other serializer that implements `#dump` and `#load` could also be used.

 Reads with the `#recv` method block until the underlying IO is readable and likewise writes with the `#send` method block until the underlying IO is writable.